Events category: Webinar

 The Iran War and Implications for Japan

 More than a month has passed since the United States and Israel launched wide-ranging strikes on Iran, with Iran responding by launching attacks on Israel and US military bases in the Gulf.
 As geopolitical tensions rise, the future of the global economy and relations between countries may be redefined.
-In this webinar, Professor Tanaka Koichiro will analyse the impact of the conflict in Iran, related energy issues and Japan’s strategic position in relation to the United States and Iran, as well as the potential role of the G7 in addressing these challenges.
+In this webinar, moderated by Bill Hayton, Professor Koichiro Tanaka analysed the impact of the conflict in Iran, related energy issues and Japan’s strategic position in relation to the United States and Iran, as well as the potential role of the G7 in addressing these challenges.

 18 May 2026